broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

-The latest Docker images are listed in the files below. with detailed automated deployment descriptions in the following sections.
+The latest Docker images are listed in the files below.
+Detailed automated deployment is described in the following sections.

 <Tabs
  groupId="cr"